rekar-accounting/backend/README.md

-# REKAR Accounting System Backend
+# REKAR System

-REKAR is an accounting system developed REKAR team.
+REKAR is an ERP system developed by REKAR team.

 ## License